-If an owner of land is a trustee of a trust to which the land is subject [Section 9(10)]:
+If an owner of land is a trustee of a trust to which the land is subject [Section 9(10) of the Land Tax Act 1936]:

 - 1. no regard is to be had to the existence of the trust in relation to the assessment of the joint owners of the land (Stage 1) but - 2. regard is to be had to the existence of the trust in relation to the individual assessment of each of the joint owners (Stage 2).